 Moisture is a key component of digestion and your dog’s overall health.
 Even though dogs will often drink water, they are designed to get a large chunk of their moisture from the food.
 Dogs that eat a strictly dry diet, like kibble, are unlikely to be properly hydrated for optimal health.

-Even if you mainly feed kibble or another dry diet, including some canned or wet food into your dog’s meals is a good idea.
+Even if you mainly feed kibble or another dry diet, including some canned or wet food in your dog’s meals is a good idea.

 While there are many benefits to feeding wet dog food, the cost is not one of them.
 Wet food is typically a more expensive type of dog food, but some brands are more cost-effective than others.

-There are many varieties of wet dog food, from grain-free to high protein to hypoallergenic, but affordable wet dog food is a little harder to find.
+There are many wet dog food varieties, from grain-free to high protein to hypoallergenic, but affordable wet dog food is a little harder to find.
 Take a look at what we think is the best inexpensive wet dog food: